Keith Anthony Morrison: Publications and curatorial work

 He has served as an art consultant for many state arts agencies in the United States.
 He is a former commentator for the weekly TV program Around Town, broadcast by WETA-TV in Washington DC.

 A writer and critic, Morrison has published articles, essays, catalogs, and reviews in periodicals, newspapers, and museum catalogs and was an editor for the New Art Examiner.
 He is the author of Art in Washington and Its Afro-American Presence: 1940-1970, Stephenson Press, VA, 1985.
 He wrote "Caribbean Transitions, Katzen Museum, 2022.
 He wrote Pin-Pricked Deities, the Art of Joyce Scott," Baltimore Museum 2000.
 He co-authored with David C. Driskell, Juanita Holland, and others: "Narratives of African American Art and Identity, Smithsonian Institution, 1999.
 He has contributed articles to numerous publications, including more than 40 articles for the New Art Examiner (where he was guest editor); articles for American Visions, the Washington Post, the USIA, the University of Chicago, and the Smithsonian Institution.
 He has written catalog essays for museums such as the Baltimore Museum of Art, the Corcoran Gallery of Art, the M.H. de Young Memorial Museum, the Getty Museum, the Alternative Museum, and Pomegranate Press; and Stephenson Press.
 He wrote the catalog essay "Ceremony in Space Sound and Time" at the National Gallery of Jamaica, essays for the Brandywine Workshop, the University of Chicago, and the catalog essay "Magical Visions", at the University of Delaware Museums.
-His book, "Art in Washington and Its Afro-American Presence: 1940-1970" (Stephenson Press, 1885), and his article for the New Art Examiner (reprinted, Northern Illinois University Press/NEA, 2012), "Art Criticism: a Pan-African Point of View," are both widely considered seminal works in the field.

 Morrison has consulted on art for many agencies, public and private.
 In 1971 he was consultant, briefly, to the Caribbean author John Hearne at the Creative Art Centre at the University of the West Indies, Jamaica; and to collector/proprietor A. D. Scott, on Jamaican art, at the Olympia Gallery, Kingston, Jamaica.
 Morrison has served on several artboards and state agencies in Massachusetts, Pennsylvania, Maryland, Virginia, Tennessee, Illinois, and California in the US.
 He was a cultural-economic consultant for the Harlem Urban Development Corporation, New York, NY.